 Head should be rounded but chiseled to an abrupt stop.

-The muzzle and jaw is the shape of a square.
+The muzzle and jaw are the shape of a square.

 The upper lip hangs down completely covering the lower jaw.